 Solvent Inks: StazOn is my go-to for stamping on slick surfaces such as transparencies or metal.
 It smells funny, but I like it.

 VersaMark: This ink is colorless and can be used for heat embossing and resist techniques.
 If you stamp it on colored card stock, it will leave a watermark-type impression (tone on tone).
 It will also hold chalk really well, so you can stamp your image with VersaMark, daub chalk over it, and get a neat (if horribly out of style) look.

-There are other types of ink, such as hybrid inks and distressing inks and inks for stamping on fabric.
+There are other types of ink, such as hybrid inks and inks for stamping on fabric.
 I don't use them and can't say much about them.

 Types of Ink Pads